libp2p/specs/connections/README.md

-Before engaging in the multistream-select negotiation process, it is assumed that the peers have already established a bidirectional communication channel, which may or may not have the security and multiplexing capabilities of a libp2p connection.
-If those capabilities are missing, multistream-select is used in the [connection upgrade process](#upgrading-connections) to determine how to provide them.
+Before engaging in the multistream-select negotiation process, it is assumed that the peers have already established a bidirectional communication channel, which may or may not have the multiplexing capability of a libp2p connection.
+If that capability is missing, multistream-select is used in the [connection upgrade process](#upgrading-connections) to determine which multiplexing protocol to use on a given connection.

 Messages are sent encoded as UTF-8 byte strings, and they are always followed by a `\n` newline character.
 Each message is also prefixed with its length in bytes